javascript-tutorial/en.javascript.info/1-js/2-first-steps/05-variables/article.md

 let user = 'John', age = 25, message = 'Hello';
 ```

-That might seem shorter, but it's recommended, for the sake of beter readability, to use a single line per variable.
+That might seem shorter, but it's not recommended.
+For the sake of beter readability, please use a single line per variable.

 The rewritten code is a bit longer, but easier to read: